Understanding The Cost Of Granite CountertopsOctober 23, 2019

 While there are many topics to delve into in the granite vs. quartz countertop debate, one of them is cost.
 Have you ever stopped to think: Just what exactly goes into determining the cost of this premium surface?
 Sure, it’s commonly known that granite is more expensive than quartz, but what about the specifics of granite contribute to its price point?
 Without a doubt, granite is an investment and is to be approached judiciously, as installation must be done carefully as well as the re-sealing year after year.
 However, it’s crucial to understand fully what goes into the full cost of these top tier kitchen counters so you can make the best assessment for your own home.

-Typically speaking, granite has five different levels of pricing, ranging from $40-$50 per square foot to as much as $75-$100.
+Typically speaking, granite has five to seven different levels of pricing, ranging from $55-$75 per square foot to as much as $125-$150.
 (However, some options actually range in seven levels, depending on the material.)
 Usually standard colors with no matters fall into the category of a lower grade, whereas granite with more coloring will be higher.
 Lower grade granite also contains more soft minerals, which make them less durable in terms of wear and tear than the higher-priced options.

 Finishes can contribute to your bill, where glossy or polished ones—considered more standard and highly reflective—are on the cheaper end of the spectrum; honed, considered to be a more natural “Old World” look and not as reflective as polished in the moderate price range; leathered is one of the most expensive finishes you can expect from a granite countertop as it involves a rustic look that brings out deep natural coloring.
 (Who knew there were so many options when it comes to your kitchen countertops!)

 If you’re willing to accept a higher bill, adding on a granite backsplash is a viable option and important for many, especially if the countertop is in space such as a bathroom.
 These backsplashes come in various sizes, but a common and cost-effective one is four inches, which is a good size to protect a wall from spills and splashes.
-Full backsplashes are also available, but keep in mind those will add on as much as 50% to your cost, so can definitely become expensive, depending on size and scope.
+A full backsplash can significantly increase the cost, by 50-70%, depending on the size and complexity, so it's important to consider this when budgeting for your project.
 Protecting your walls is important and granite backsplashes can help add value to a room or home as you can avoid spills and stains.
 Just be prepared for the price point and plan ahead when making plans for installation!

 A very important factor to also consider is installation.
 Again, remember that the granite alone only makes for about half your total cost, the other is the labor, depending on your edging and finishing as well as installation.
 Installation can take up to a day or two, depending on the size of the slab, so asking for a quote ahead of time to avoid any unnecessary surprises is critical to remember.
 Also, finding an experienced and knowledgeable installer will put your mind at ease so you know the job is being done right, even if it costs a tad more than with an inexperienced and less professional company.